대수다양체

 Proof

-First we define a map from \(\check{H}^1(X, \mathcal{O}_X^\ast)\) to \(\Pic(X)\).
-Given a Čech 1-cocycle \((g_{ij}) \in \check{Z}^1(\mathcal{U}, \mathcal{O}_X^\ast)\), we construct a line bundle \(\mathcal{L}\) having this as its transition function.
-To do this, we take the trivial bundle \(U_i \times \mathbb{A}^1\) on each \(U_i\), and glue over \(U_i \cap U_j\) by \((p, t) \mapsto (p, g_{ij}(p)t)\).
+First, we define a map from \(\check{H}^1(X, \mathcal{O}_X^\ast)\) to \(\Pic(X)\).
+Given a Čech 1-cocycle \((g_{ij}) \in \check{Z}^1(\mathcal{U}, \mathcal{O}_X^\ast)\), we construct a line bundle \(\mathcal{L}\) with this as the transition function.
+To do this, we take the trivial bundle \(U_i \times \mathbb{A}^1\) on each \(U_i\), and on \(U_i \cap U_j\) we glue by \((p, t) \mapsto (p, g_{ij}(p)t)\).
 Then by the cocycle condition \(g_{ij}g_{jk} = g_{ik}\), this gluing is consistent, so we obtain a well-defined line bundle.

 On the other hand, given two cocycles that are equivalent by a coboundary, \(g_{ij}^{\mathcal{L}} = h_i g_{ij}^{\mathcal{M}} h_j^{-1}\), we can define an isomorphism between the corresponding two line bundles by \(\varphi_i: \mathcal{L}\vert_{U_i} \to \mathcal{M}\vert_{U_i}\), \(v \mapsto h_i^{-1} v\).
-Then the compatibility of \(\varphi_i\) and \(\varphi_j\) on \(U_i \cap U_j\) can be checked from
+Then the compatibility of \(\varphi_i\) and \(\varphi_j\) on \(U_i \cap U_j\) is verified by

 \[g_{ij}^{\mathcal{M}} \cdot \varphi_j(v) = g_{ij}^{\mathcal{M}} h_j^{-1} v = h_i^{-1} (h_i g_{ij}^{\mathcal{M}} h_j^{-1}) v = h_i^{-1} g_{ij}^{\mathcal{L}} v = \varphi_i(g_{ij}^{\mathcal{L}} v)\]and thus the map \(\check{H}^1(\mathcal{U}, \mathcal{O}_X^\ast) \to \Pic(X)\) is well-defined.

-Conversely, any line bundle \(\mathcal{L}\) is represented by transition functions \(g_{ij}\) over a suitable open cover \(\mathcal{U}\) (§Line Bundles and Vector Bundles, ⁋Definition 1), and these form a Čech 1-cocycle.
-Since line bundle isomorphism corresponds exactly to the equivalence relation given by coboundaries, the kernel of this map consists of coboundaries.
-Thus \(\check{H}^1(\mathcal{U}, \mathcal{O}_X^\ast) \to \Pic(X)\) is injective.
+Conversely, any line bundle \(\mathcal{L}\) is represented by transition functions \(g_{ij}\) on an appropriate open cover \(\mathcal{U}\) by §Line Bundles and Vector Bundles, ⁋Definition 1, and these form a Čech 1-cocycle.
+Since a line bundle isomorphism corresponds exactly to the equivalence relation by coboundaries, the kernel of this map consists of coboundaries.
+Therefore \(\check{H}^1(\mathcal{U}, \mathcal{O}_X^\ast) \to \Pic(X)\) is injective.
 Now taking the direct limit gives \(\check{H}^1(X, \mathcal{O}_X^\ast) \cong \Pic(X)\).

 References